The Most Common Halloween Hazards for Pets

 “Dressing up your pet could result in anxiety or stress in your pet.
 While many pets might not be bothered at all, there are many who could show signs of distress.
 This includes trying to escape, or even the opposite where your dog or cat may lie down and not want to move at all.
 Watching your pets’ ears is important too – typically, dogs and cats will pull their ears back and down when experiencing stress or anxiety.
 If you’d like to try getting your pet into a costume for Halloween, then starting early is your best bet.
 Get them used to different elements of the costume slowly and give treats throughout to make it a good experience.
 You also don’t want to leave your pet unattended with a costume on in case they get stuck trying to remove it or ingest part of it.”

-If you’re really hoping to dress your pet up for Halloween, you may want to try introducing costumes slowly and over time.
+Try this instead: If you’re really hoping to dress your pet up for Halloween, you may want to try introducing costumes slowly and over time.
 Start out with a simple bandana or bow-tie collar attachment, and work your way up from there.

 Decorations

-From small plastic decor items, to faux spiderwebs, to fog machines, there are many decor-related hazards to remember when decorating your pet-friendly home for Halloween.
+From small plastic decor items to faux spiderwebs and fog machines, there are many decor-related hazards to avoid when decorating your home for Halloween.
 Remember that small items are choking hazards, so be sure to place any tiny decorations out of your pet’s reach.

-This also rings true for decor-related items such as electrical cords, which could also be a potential fire hazard if your dog or cat chews them up.
-Jack-o-lanterns with lit candles are another fire hazard, and should be kept out of reach of curious pets.
-Glow sticks and glow jewelry may also intrigue your pet, resulting in the chewing and ingestion of toxic chemicals used inside of glow sticks.
+This also rings true for motion-activated decorations or other items that need to be plugged in: electrical cords can be a potential fire hazard if your dog or cat chews them up.
+Jack-o-lanterns with lit candles are another fire hazard that should be kept out of reach of curious pets.
+Glow sticks and glow jewelry may also intrigue your pet, but the toxic chemicals inside can make your pup or cat seriously sick if they accidentally ingest it while chewing.
+All in all, be sure to prioritize your pet’s health over your party theme — it’ll make for an easier cleanup anyway.

 Trick-or-treaters